VPNL/fLoc/README.md

 This repository contains stimuli and presentation code for a functional localizer experiment used to define category-selective cortical regions that respond preferentially to faces (e.g., [fusiform face area](https://www.ncbi.nlm.nih.gov/pubmed/9151747)), places (e.g., [parahippocampal place area](https://www.ncbi.nlm.nih.gov/pubmed/9560155)), bodies (e.g., [extrastriate body area](https://www.ncbi.nlm.nih.gov/pubmed/11577239)), or printed characters (e.g., [visual word form area](https://www.ncbi.nlm.nih.gov/pubmed/10648437)).

 The localizer uses a mini-block design in which 12 stimuli of the same category are presented in each **6 second block** (500 ms/image).
 For each **4 minute run**, a novel stimulus sequence is generated that randomizes the order of five stimulus conditions (faces, places, bodies, characters, and objects) and a blank baseline condition.
-We recommend collecting at least **4 runs of data** per subject (16 minutes total) to have sufficient power to define these and other regions of interest.
+We recommend collecting at least **4 runs of data** per subject (16 minutes total) to have sufficient power to define regions of interest.

 ### Stimulus Conditions

-Each of the five stimulus conditions in the localizer is associated with two related image categories with 144 images per category (see [`~/fLoc/stimuli/*`](https://github.com/VPNL/fLoc/tree/master/stimuli) for entire database):
+Each of the five stimulus conditions in the localizer is associated with two related image subcategories with 144 images per subcategory (see [`~/fLoc/stimuli/*`](https://github.com/VPNL/fLoc/tree/master/stimuli) for entire database):

 - Bodies
     + body — whole bodies with cropped heads